altar31/altar31/README.md

  - PhD in Physics and former French engineer.
  - Self-taught programmer passionate about the open source way to craft software
- - I'm interested in Powder Metallurgy, Numerical Simulation, Machine Learning and Software Engineering
+ - I'm interested in Powder Metallurgy and Software Engineering

 ## 👨‍🔬 Science